noahvsb/FRHDScripts/leaderboard/README.md

 ## Install

-Go into a command prompt, like Command Prompt, Powershell or Git Bash.
+Go into a terminal, like Command Prompt, Powershell or Git Bash.

 Clone the whole git repository (you might need to install [git](https://git-scm.com/downloads))